raiden70/MonacoTelecom/readme.md

 * **http://localhost:8080/services/{tag}** : returns the id of the service using it's tag.
 * **http://localhost:8081/produce/{tag}**: send a GET parameter to the consumer queue.
 * **http://localhost:8081/produce**: send a Post parameter tag to the consumer queue.

----
-**NOTE**

-I do have a network problem with the consumer application it works fine if it's outside the container.

----